First year course selection

 Alternate delivery formats (online course offerings)

-All scheduled first year courses for the Winter 2021 semester will be offered online.
 There are two delivery methods for online courses: asynchronous, and synchronous:

 Asynchronous (AD-A) learning happens without the need for real-time interaction.
 Your instructor will provide materials for reading, lectures for viewing, assignments and assessments with deadlines, and you can access the material and satisfy these requirements based on your own schedule; you do not need to log in at specific times.